Decabra/mad-finager-client-server/README.md

 To understand the system, we have implemented different features.
 For this, we have to understand all of its feature.

-1. It has two programs, a server and a client which is depicted in this screenshot.
+1. It has two programs, a server and a client.

 2. The client allows the user to specify the IP address of the server
  ![ipaddress](https://user-images.githubusercontent.com/57443179/104350689-3f0f0800-5526-11eb-83f1-f285841de77d.png)